pivotal-legacy/dotfiles/README.md

 Here are a handful of dotfiles set up to my taste.

 The repository here includes my current vim setup.
-I use [vim-pathogen](https://github.com/tpope/vim-pathogen) to manage vim plugins.
+I use [Vundle](https://github.com/gmarik/vundle) to manage plugins.

 Currently the following vim plugins are installed: